-When making an initial appointment to our office, our patients are asked to bring with them any medical history they may have including blood work, MRIs etc. They may also mail this information to us prior to their visit.
+FibroCareCenter welcomes patients who suffer with symptoms of Fibromyalgia FMS, chronic pain and chronic fatigue to our medical facility located in Point Pleasant Boro, NJ at the Jersey Shore.
+When making an initial appointment with our office, our patients are asked to bring with them any medical history they may have including blood work, MRIs etc. They may also mail this information to us prior to their visit.
 After a full evaluation and review of a patients records, we will then determine whether or not any additional testing is necessary.

 Treatment for FMS and CMP pain most often consists of a combination of different techniques and modalities.
 We believe in an “all inclusive holistic” approach to help bring the body back into homeostasis (balance).
 Treatment schedules vary greatly from patient to patient but most often are not more than once per week.
 The reason for this is that FMS is chronic, not acute, and there is really no reason to treat frequently.
 We believe in giving the body a chance to adapt to changes and therefore have found a much better response in treating less frequently than most patients initially expect.

 A large part of our philosophy is patient education.
-We spend a great deal of time and effort helping our patients learn how to manage their conditions.
+We spend a great deal of time and effort helping our patients learn how to manage their conditions at our Ocean County, NJ office.
 Unfortunately Fibro is not “completely curable” but that does not mean that “healing” cannot or will not take place.
 Fortunately with time, the vast majority of our patients feel noticeable improvement.
 With these conditions “knowledge is power” and we teach you how to become your own best advocate.
 We feel that the coaching and teaching is as important as the actual treatments because with Fibro there needs to be lifestyle modifications which only the patient can do.
 We work with our patients as a team to get the best results and the most healing.